Join UCON in supporting or opposing some of the key bills this month.

 Make your voice heard as a union contractor and employer.
 Click on the legislator to send a pre-formulated position letter.

 - Support AB 1561 - Extends Vital Protections for Construction Industry & Material Suppliers Under AB5 Provisions.
 AB 1561, sponsored by United Contractors, extends the laws UCON secured in AB5 (Dynamex), which allow materials to be delivered to job sites by independent truckers.
-Ask Assemblymember Kalra, Chair, Committee on Labor and Employment, to support AB 1561.
+Contact your representative and urge their YES vote on AB 1561.

 - Support AB 332 - Provides Critical Option for Treated Wood Waste Disposal.
 AB 332 is essential to the producers, workers, haulers, and users of treated wood because it provides a much-needed option to manage and dispose of treated wood waste through alternative standards, if certain criteria are met, instead of managing it as a non-RCRA hazardous waste.
 Ask Assemblymember Bill Quirk, Chair, Assembly Environmental Safety and Toxic Materials Committee to support AB 332.